samuel-car1os/DISH/README.md

 # DISH
 **DISH (Deep Intelligence for Source Handling)** is a hybrid deep learning pipeline designed for source finding and handling of neutral atomic hydrogen (HI) gas in galaxies.
 The pipeline combines supervised learning and unsupervised learning models to detect and characterize HI emission in data cubes from the Looking At the Distant Universe with the MeerKAT Array (LADUMA) survey.

-The name DISH is inspired by the "dishes" (parabolic antenna) found on radio telescopes used in radio astronomy, highlighting the project's connection to radio observations of HI gas.
+The name DISH is inspired by the "dishes" (parabolic antennas) found on radio telescopes used in radio astronomy, highlighting the project's connection to radio observations of HI gas.
 # Background
 Neutral atomic hydrogen (HI) is of particular interest to astronomers due to its role as a fundamental tracer of galactic structure and evolution.
 The 21-cm emission line from HI allows astronomers to better map the distribution of gas within and around galaxies, offering critical insights into various processes such as star formation, gas accretion, and galaxy interactions throughout cosmic time.
 # Objective